Prevention & Warning Signs.

 We can and should encourage kids to say “no” to touch that doesn’t feel right to them by a family member and that they have permission to tell a safe adult about it.
 Some children live in homes entirely comprised of abusive adults or enabling ones.
 We can stress to children that a trusted adult may be someone outside their home, such as a teacher, social worker, church member, or friend.
 The common advice to “tell your parents” when there’s a problem doesn’t work when the parents are abusive or refuse to acknowledge the incest.
 Kids need to know that others can and do care about their well-being and will listen.

-Everyone should be aware of incest warning signs so we can keep children protected from abuse.
+Everyone should be aware of the warning signs of incest so we can keep children protected from abuse.
 This article contains a very extensive list of physical, behavioral, and emotional signs and symptoms of child sexual abuse, this helpful guide is a primer on recognizing the warning signs of child abuse and neglect in all its forms, and this information on warning signs in children is easily digestible.
 The information sheet “Recognizing Child Abuse: What Parents Should Know” may also be helpful for learning to recognize child abuse symptoms, including incest.

 Child grooming is the process offenders use to gain a victim’s trust and keep the abuse a secret.
 Those familiar with grooming behaviors can more easily spot a child at risk of incest or one who is already being abused.
 Darkness to Light’s Grooming and Red Flag Behaviors guide provides a comprehensive list of grooming behaviors that happen from the beginning of incest initiation onward.